rohitkjohnedu/my_yade/doc/sphinx/user.rst

 Creating Body objects
 ----------------------

-:yref:`Body` objects are only rarely constructed by hand by their components (:yref:`Shape`, :yref:`Bound`, :yref:`State`, :yref:`Material`); instead, convenience functions :yref:`sphere<yade.utils.sphere>`, :yref:`facet<yade.utils.facet>` and :yref:`wall<yade.utils.wall>` are used to create them.
+:yref:`Body` objects are only rarely constructed by hand by their components (:ref:`Shape<inheritanceGraphShape>`, :ref:`Bound<inheritanceGraphBound>`, :ref:`State<inheritanceGraphState>`, :ref:`Material<inheritanceGraphMaterial>`); instead, convenience functions :yref:`sphere<yade.utils.sphere>`, :yref:`facet<yade.utils.facet>` and :yref:`wall<yade.utils.wall>` are used to create them.
 Using these functions also ensures better future compatibility, if internals of :yref:`Body` change in some way.
 These functions receive geometry of the particle and several other characteristics.
 See their documentation for details.
-If the same :yref:`Material` is used for several (or many) bodies, it can be shared by adding it in ``O.materials``, as explained below.
+If the same :ref:`Material<inheritanceGraphMaterial>` is used for several (or many) bodies, it can be shared by adding it in ``O.materials``, as explained below.

 Defining materials
 ------------------